Aubameyang worry for Dortmund ahead of Hannover trip

 "Mario Gotze is fit to play, but I have to wait and see about Christian Pulisic (calf) and Aubameyang," he said.

 "We will go to the facilities and see how Auba is doing.
-We'll see if we need to replace him.
+If it is necessary [to replace him] we will see.

 "It's very hard to beat Hannover.
 They are a good team with good organisation."